Possessive Adjectives Grammar Exercises: Level A1-A2 (with Answers)

 Q15 15

-Question 15: Which sentence uses the possessive adjective to show ownership, NOT a contraction?
+Question 15: Which sentence uses a possessive adjective to show that one specific female owns the item?

 Question 15 options